 Choose Your Fittings and Accessories Last

-I recommend that you wait to choose fixtures, surfaces, and accessories until after you have settled on a floorplan.
-Approach the design of your Jack and Jill bathroom from a usability perspective first, and only then start picking out the fun accessories.
+I recommend that you wait to choose fixtures, surfaces, and accessories until after you have settled on a floor plan.
+Approach the design of your Jack and Jill bathroom from a usability perspective first and only then start picking out the fun accessories.
 You'll be rewarded with a highly functional, beautiful new space.

 Jack and Jill Bathroom Inspiration